Know More About Triplett Analog VOM Meters

 What are the applications of an analog multimeter?

-An analog multimeter, also known as analog VOM, is widely used across industries.
+An analog electric meter, also known as analog VOM, is widely used across industries.
 They are most commonly used for oscillation or pulse measurement, as well as battery indicators in naval or marine craft.
 They are ideal for measuring different parameters in home, commercial and industrial facilities.

 What is the function of analog tester?